 Place the chicken breasts in the oil seasoned side down, then season the tops with salt and pepper.

-Now we're going to use the same pan, without cleaning it out, to cook the aromatics and the pasta.
-Those brown bits on the bottom are called fond, and they are going to give the spicy rigatoni sauce SO much flavor.
+Now, without cleaning it out, it's time to cook the aromatics and the pasta.
+The brown bits on the bottom of the pan from the chicken are called "fond," and it gives the spicy rigatoni sauce SO much flavor.

-TIP: This rigatoni with chicken pasta recipe works best in a stainless steel or cast iron skillet.
-Non-stick pans aren't able to build up a fond which means your pasta won't have as much richness and flavor!
+TIP: I always make my rigatoni with chicken pasta recipe in a stainless steel skillet.
+Non-stick pans aren't able to build up a fond, which means the pasta won't have as much richness and flavor!

 Add a splash of water to deglaze the pan; Bring the water to a boil, and use a spatula to scrape up the fond.

-Now the one pan pasta magic happens.
+Now it's time to work the one-pan pasta magic.
 Add just enough water to the pan to almost cover the rigatoni.

 It's okay if some of the pasta is sticking up above the water.
 You can always add more water later if it needs it, so better to start out with slightly less water than you think you need.